runpod/pulumi-runpod-native/README.md

 ## Config

-To begin with, please set your runpod API key using Pulumi.
+To begin with, please set your runpod API key to use with Pulumi.

 ```bash
   pulumi config set --secret runpod:token